-The race area is on the Hotel Martinez beach, on the Croisette.
+The race area is on the public beach by Hotel Martinez, on the Croisette.

-The start for the Sprint and Experience races are on the Hotel Martinez beach.
+The start and finish for the Sprint and Experience races are on the public beach by Hotel Martinez.
 The start for the World Series race is in the fort on île Ste Marguerite and the race finishes at the public beach by Hotel Martinez.

 Changing rooms, toilets and showers

 There are a few toilets, showers and changing rooms by the finish line.

-For the Sprint & Experience you can leave a small bag by the Hotel Martinez Beach Club.
+For the Sprint & Experience, you can leave a small bag on the beach by the start.

-For the World Series you can bring a small bag to the start which you will find at the finish line for you.
+For the World Series, you can bring a small bag to the start, which we will bring to the finish line for you.

 Mark your bag well.
 The bag drop is not guarded.